Recognition and Complexity of Point Visibility Graphs: Point visibility graphs preserving collinearities

 We now put a point on each intersection of the segments and rays and construct the PVG of this set of points.
 We call this graph the \emph{fan} of $S$ and denote it by $\fan(S)$.
 Since we have the choice of the position of the segments $s_1$ and $s_2$ we can avoid any collinearity between a point on $s_1$ or $s_2$ and points on other segments, except for the obvious collinearities on one ray.
 Thus every point sees all points on $s_1$ except for the one of the ray it lies on.

 \begin{lemma} All realizations of a fan preserve collinearities between points that lie on one segment and between points that lie on one ray. \end{lemma} \begin{proof} We first show that the distribution of the points onto the rays of $p$ is unique.
-By construction the points on $s_2$ see all the points on $s_1$, which are exactly the neighbors of $p$.
+By construction, the points on $s_2$ see all the points on $s_1$, which are exactly the neighbors of $p$.
 Thus by Observation~\ref{obs:secondPoint} the points from $s_2$ are the second points of a ray.
 Since there is exactly one point for each ray on $s_2$, all the other points are not second points on a ray.
-By construction each of the remaining points sees all but one point of $s_1$.
+By construction, each of the remaining points sees all but one point of $s_1$.
 Observation~\ref{obs:nonSecondPoint} gives a unique ray a point lies on.
 The order of the rays is unique by Corollary~\ref{cor:pathUnique}.
 On each ray the order of the points is as constructed, since the PVG of points on one ray is an induced path.

 Now we have to show that the points originating from one segment are still collinear.
 Consider three consecutive rays $R_1,R_2,R_3$.
 We consider a visibility between a point $p_1$ on $R_1$ and one point $p_3$ on $R_3$ that has to be blocked by a point on $R_2$.
 Let $p_2$ be the original blocker from the construction.

-For each point on $R_2$ that lies closer to $p$ there is a sightline blocked by this point, and for each point that lies further away from $p$ there is a sightline blocked by this point.
-For each of those points pick one sightline that corresponds to an original segment and $\overline{p_1p_3}$.
-This set of sightlines is non-crossing, since the segments only intersect on rays by assumption.
+For each point $q$ on $R_2$ that lies closer to $p$ than $p_2$ there is a sightline blocked by $q$, and for each point $q$ that lies further away from $p$ than $p_2$ there is a sightline blocked by $q$.
+For each point $q$ on $R_2$ we pick one sightline between a point on $R_1$ and another point on $R_3$ that is blocked by $q$.
+This set of sightlines is non-crossing, since the segments only intersect on rays, hence on $R_2$.
 So we have a set of non-crossing sightlines and the same number of blockers available.
 Since the order on each ray is fixed, and the sightlines intersect $R_2$ in a certain order, the blocker for each sightline is uniquely determined and has to be the original blocker.
-By transitivity of collinearity all points from the segments remain collinear. \end{proof}
+By transitivity of collinearity all points from the segments remain collinear over all the rays. \end{proof}

-To show the hardness of PVG recognition in the existential theory of the reals in Section~\ref{sec:reduction} we need a unique realization property for the following generalization of a fan.